dayrim/social-app/README.md

 ### Running Tests

-To run the tests, use the following command:
+To run the tests, ensure the database is running, then use the following command:

 ```bash
 yarn test